nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 your request will be replicated as a curl command and it will be copied to your clipboard.
 You can then paste it on your terminal to see if it works.

+For my particular case I had to perform 2 changes for it to work:

+* Remove the `:authority` pseudo-header that looked like `-H ':authority: domainname.com'`.
+* Change the IP address for it's domain name in the URL (`https://1.2.3.4/v1/endpoint` => `https://domainname.com/v1/endpoint`).

 ### Automating queries